asadkhalid-softdev/crypto_indicators/README.md

 # Binance Data Analyser
-This bot fetches data for all cyrptos on Binance and generates set of indicators.
+This bot fetches data for all cyrptos on Binance and generates sets of indicators.

 1. Bollinger Bands
 2. RSI + Stochastic RSI